GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 Some government applications that use Login.gov require you to verify your identity.
 This means that you must prove that you are who you say you are.
 That proof helps ensure that only the right people get access to sensitive information.

 You will only be asked to verify your identity the first time you sign into certain government applications.
 After you verify your identity with Login.gov for one government application, you usually don’t need to do it again for other government applications.
 When you sign into IRS.gov for the first time, however, you will always need to verify your identity even if you have already done so for another application.
 By providing the Login.gov service with the information needed to verify your account, you authorize it to use that information to conduct activities necessary to ensure your identity, including sharing information with certain third parties, namely identity proofing services.
-The Login.gov service requires those parties to hold your information confidentially and not to use it for other purposes, as detailed in our [privacy policy](/policy/).
+The Login.gov service requires those parties to hold your information confidentially and not to use it for other purposes, as detailed in our [Privacy Policy](/policy/).

 The Login.gov service employs recognized security and privacy best practices.